JayDaDen/Book-Log/README.md

 # Movie-Log
-e HTML, CSS and JavaScript to create a working book/movie log 1 .
+HTML, CSS, and JavaScript to create a working movie log.